socs-kul/socs-kul.github.io/_exercises/6-recap-1.md

 **Question 2**: In this question you will be given a program description and an implementation in C. You have to translate this C code into RISC-V assembly.
 This question is usually a little harder than the first one.
 It should take *at most 1 hour*.
 ## Practice exam
 To help you prepare for the first test, we have provided a practice exam.
 The format, difficulty and duration of the practice test are very similar to those of the real test, but the questions will obviously be different.
-Solutions to both questions will be provided a few days before the test.
-Try to solve these questions yourself before looking at the model solutions!

 > :pencil: **Question 1**: Given a sorted array, the length of the array and a target value.
 If the target value is in the array,
 > return its index.
 If it is not in the array, return the index where it should be inserted.